Ariana Grande Is 'So Excited' About Her Sistine Chapel-Inspired Dress at First Met Gala

 Ariana Grande is “so excited” about her elaborate gown for her first appearance at the Met Gala.

-The pop star, 24, hit the star-studded red carpet event in N.Y.C., wearing a strapless Vera Wang ball gown featuring a painting of Michelangelo’s “The Last Judgement,” which can be found at the Sistine Chapel in Vatican City.
+The pop star, 24, hit the star-studded red carpet event in N.Y.C., wearing a strapless Vera Wang ball gown featuring a painting of Michelangelo’s “The Last Judgment,” which can be found at the Sistine Chapel in Vatican City.
 She wore her hair pulled up high with a long gold veil tied into a bow.

 “[It is in] the Sistine Chapel back wall by Michaelangelo.
-It is The Last Judgement.
+It is The Last Judgment.
 This is the painting I am wearing.
 I am so excited about my dress.
 I just love it!”
-Grande said in an interview with E!.
+Grande said in an interview with E! of her look, which was styled by Law Roach.
 “I am honored to be here.
 It is my first Met so I am really excited.”

 For the 2018 gala, which celebrates the opening of “Heavenly Bodies: Fashion and the Catholic Imagination,” an exhibit showcasing 40 pieces on loan from the Vatican as well as designs from Coco Chanel, John Galliano and Cristóbal Balenciaga.